Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

     default_on_starting(server)
 ```

+**What it does:**
+- Sets up logging with proper configuration
+- Initializes PrometheusMaster metrics
+- Ensures multiprocess directory exists
+- Handles missing configuration gracefully

 #### `default_when_ready(server)`

 Called when the server is ready to accept connections.
+Sets up the Prometheus metrics server.

 ```python
 from gunicorn_prometheus_exporter.hooks import default_when_ready